How to De-register your Firm under VAT in Dubai and Abu Dhabi?

 However, a person who has applied for voluntarily registration cannot de-register within 12 months of the date of registration.

-Things to be kept in mind before applying for de-registration are:
+Things to be kept in mind before applying for de-registration in Dubai, UAE are:

 - All taxes are duly paid.